dalnefre/FPGA/tutorial/uart/README.md

 We embed our own timer implementation, so we can start, run, and stop the timer as needed.
-We drive all activity on the positive edge of the system clock (`clk`), as dictated by synchronous design rules.
+We drive all activity from the positive edge of the system clock (`clk`), as dictated by synchronous design rules.
 The transmitter state-machine
 is implemented with conditional branches